Understanding PoC, MVP and Prototype | Savvy Development Guide

 A prototype is where your product’s design begins to take shape and form.
 Suppose a proof of concept evaluates the technical side.
 In that case, a prototype aims to answer the question of how the product will look and feel.

 Creating a prototype relies on a cross-functional team effort where designers, developers, and product owners align on the product’s design.
-As prototypes help you figure out what UI elements should be included and how the user will interact with them.
+Prototypes help you figure out what UI elements should be included and how the user will interact with them.

 3.1.
 How To Differentiate a Prototype?